 • Constipation

-• Low blood sugar (this is especially if you also take insulin)
+• Low blood sugar (especially if you also take insulin)

 • Allergic reactions